ZeusLN/zeus/README.md

 # Zeus
 A mobile Bitcoin app for Lightning Network Daemon (lnd) node operators ⚡️

+*Notice*: If you are looking for Zeus Server, the Lightning-based Point-of-Sale solution (unrelated to this project), please visit [puzzle/zeus](https://github.com/puzzle/zeus).

 <p align="center"><img src="https://user-images.githubusercontent.com/47701173/55770407-2e2c8b00-5a52-11e9-933f-2819eb138c7d.png"></p>

 Zeus is built on TypeScript and React Native.
 It runs on both iOS and Android.